-- (a) the value of the modification is above the value of the Public Contracts Regulations 2015 Threshold or the Concession Contracts Regulations 2016 Threshold (as applicable); or - (b) the value of the modification is above 10% of the value of the initial supply, services, or concession contract or 15% of the value of the initial works contract (as calculated in accordance with the Public Contracts Regulations 2015 or Concession Contracts Regulations 2016, as applicable); or - (c) the modification alters the overall nature of the contract or framework agreement,
+- (a) the value of the modification is above the value of the relevant Procurement Act 2023 threshold; or - (b) the value of the modification is above 10% of the value of the initial contract (as calculated in accordance with the Procurement Act 2023); or - (c) the modification alters the overall nature of the contract or framework agreement,

-The Public Contracts Regulations 2015 or the Concession Contracts Regulations 2016 must be followed where applicable and suitable legal advice obtained.
-Approval to implement a contract variation must be requested by completion of a business case (Appendix 3).
+The Procurement Act 2023 must be followed where applicable and suitable legal advice obtained.
+Approval to implement a contract variation must be requested by completion of a business case as part of the Procurement Gateway Approval document.

 All Contract variations must be in writing, signed by both parties and the contract register should be updated accordingly.
+Where the contract variation meets any of the points in 23.1 a contract variation notice must be published on the Central Digital Platform.

-22.2 Contract Novation
+23.2 Contract Novation

-(a) Novation involves an agreement to change a contract by substituting the original contractor with another.
-Where the Authority is approached regarding novation the Authorised Officer should seek advice as follows:

-- (b) For services or supplies contracts under the applicable Public Contracts Regulations 2015 Threshold or works contracts under £250,000 either the Assistant Director - Resources or Monitoring Officer should be consulted for advice. - (c) For services or supplies contracts valued above the Public Contracts Regulations 2015 Threshold or works contract valued above £250,000 suitable legal advice must be sought. - (d) Approval to implement a contract novation must be requested by completion of a business case (Appendix 3).
+- (a) Novation involves an agreement to change a contract by substituting the original contractor with another.
+Where the Authority is approached regarding novation, the Authorised Officer should seek advice as follows: - (b) For services or supplies contracts under the applicable Procurement Act 2023 Threshold or works contracts under £250,000 either the Assistant Director - Resources or Monitoring Officer should be consulted for advice. - (c) For services or supplies contracts valued above the Procurement Act 2023 Threshold or works contracts valued above £250,000 suitable legal advice must be sought in addition. - (d) Approval to implement a contract novation must be requested by completion of a business case as part of the Procurement Gateway Approval document.

-22.3 Contract Extension
+23.3 Contract Extension

-- (a) The Authorised Officer shall always be satisfied that a contract extension will achieve value for money, is reasonable in all the relevant circumstances and should take legal advice regarding its execution. - (b) Where the contact value exceeds the Public Contracts Regulations 2015 Threshold or the Concession Contracts Regulations 2016 Threshold (as applicable), contract extensions are only permitted if: - (i) there is provision in the contract to do so; or - (ii) there is a lawful basis for extension in accordance with regulation 72 of the Public Contracts Regulations 2015 or regulation 43 of the Concession Contracts Regulations 2016 (as applicable), and the contract has not already expired.
+- (a) The Authorised Officer shall always be satisfied that a contract extension will achieve value for money, is reasonable in all the relevant circumstances and should take legal advice regarding its execution. - (b) Where the contact value exceeds the relevant Procurement Act 2023 threshold, contract extensions are only permitted if: - (i) there is provision in the contract to do so; or - (ii) there is a lawful basis for extension in accordance with Section 74 of the Procurement Act 2023, and the contract has not already expired.
 Once a contract has expired it cannot then be extended.

-- (c) Contracts below the Public Contracts Regulations 2015 Threshold may be extended by negotiation. - (d) Where a contract is extended the contracts, register should be updated accordingly. - (e) Approval to implement a contract extension must be requested by completion of a business case (Appendix 3).
+- (c) Where a contract is extended the contracts, register should be updated accordingly. - (d) Approval to implement a contract extension must be requested by completion of a business case as part of the Procurement Gateway Approval documents.

-22.4 Contract Termination
+23.4 Contract Termination

 - (a) Either party to the contract may terminate a contract early, by agreement, in accordance with the termination provisions set out in the contract.
-For any contract exceeding £250,000 in value, the agreement to terminate the contract shall be approved by the Authority. - (b) Where termination is initiated by the contactor, or is planned to be initiated by the Authority, under circumstances that are not by mutual agreement, legal advice must be obtained. - (c) Approval to implement a contract termination must be requested by completion of a business case (Appendix 3).
+For any contract exceeding £250,000 in value, the agreement to terminate the contract shall be approved by the Authority. - (b) Where termination is initiated by the contactor, or is planned to be initiated by the Authority, under circumstances that are not by mutual agreement, legal advice must be obtained. - (c) Approval to implement a contract termination must be requested by completion of a business case as part of the Procurement Gateway Approval document. - (d) Where the contract termination meets any of the points in 23.1 a contract variation notice must be published on the Central Digital Platform.

-22.5 Contract Review and Exit
+23.5 Contract Review and Exit